 Legal professionals face a constant battle between their schedules and their work.
 What do I mean by that?
 Great legal work requires time for deep thinking and strategizing.
 Big chunks of time to write and revise briefs into a final masterpiece.
 Hours to plan out your negotiation strategy or prepare for a court hearing.
 But you are constantly competing with a schedule loaded with meetings, email inboxes that are always filling with new messages that need a response, and on and on.

 To succeed as a lawyer and manage stress, you need to take control of your day.
 The best way to do that is to use a system called time-block planning: assign a task for every hour of your day.

 Here’s what a fully time-blocked schedule might look like:

 In a profession where demands on your time can pile up, it is essential to create a sense of control over your schedule.
-Not only will this help reduce your stress, but it will also make you way more productive.
+Not only will this help minimize stress, but it will also make you way more productive.
 Time-block planning may seem too simple to make an impact, but try this for a week and see your productivity soar and your stress levels plummet.

 Beyond time-block planning your day, you also need to set and enforce some boundaries to allow yourself to perform your work at a high level.

 Constant deadlines, meetings, hearings, and requests from clients can get overwhelming pretty quickly.
 There are days where you’ll feel like there are not enough hours in the day to get all of your work done.

 While all of this is true, it is still important to set some boundaries for your clients and for yourself that are designed to optimize your ability to deliver high-quality service to your clients and manage your own stress.